shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 - In the **Parameters** tab, enter the following details:
   - Uncheck the **Only show parameters that need input or review** checkbox
   - **Effect**: Select **deny** from the dropdown
-  - **Namespace exclusions**: Replace the existing content with `["kube-system","kube-node-lease","kube-public", "gatekeeper-system","app-routing-system","azappconfig-system","sc-system"]`
+  - **Namespace exclusions**: Replace the existing content with `["kube-system","kube-node-lease","kube-public","gatekeeper-system","app-routing-system","azappconfig-system","sc-system","aks-command"]`
-  - **Image registry**: Enter your container registry URL, for example `@lab.CloudResourceTemplate(AKSAutomatic).Outputs[containerRegistryLoginServer]/`
+  - **Image registry**: Enter your container registry URL as `@lab.CloudResourceTemplate(AKSAutomatic).Outputs[containerRegistryLoginServer]/`
 - Click **Review + create** to review the policy assignment
 - Click **Create** to assign the policy definition to the AKS cluster

+> [!ALERT]
+> This policy assignment uses **Namespace exclusions** to exclude system namespaces from the policy enforcement.
+This is important because you may deny the deployment of certain pods if the namespaces are not "whitelisted" in the policy assignment.
+The alternative here is to only apply the policy to a specific namespace by using the **Namespace inclusions** parameter instead and specifying the namespace you want to enforce the policy on.

 Awesome!
 You have successfully enforced custom policies in the AKS cluster.
 Once the policy assignment has taken effect, you can try deploying a pod with an image from an unapproved container registry to see the policy in action.
 However, this policy assignment can take up to 15 minutes to take effect, so let's move on to the next section.